Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/GettingStarted.md

 2.  **Hourly Report:**
     *   Displays the number of each rental type scheduled for departure each hour.
     *   Search/access booking records based on these filters.
+3. **Report History**
+    - Displays a summary of the history of previous reports based on two views:
+        1. Weekly
+        2. Monthly

 ### Shuttle Management Module

-This module quickly locates essential information for managing the shuttle.
+This module quickly locates essential information for managing the shuttle as well as providing a method to check in shuttle seats.

 **Pages:**